shawilly/react-simple-devicons/src/docs/PUBLISH.md

-# 📦 Publish `simple-react-devicon` to npm
+# 📦 Publish `react-simple-devicons` to npm

-This guide provides instructions to publish the `simple-react-devicon` package to npm.
+This guide provides instructions to publish the `react-simple-devicons` package to npm.

 ## Prerequisites